 If you’re feeling overwhelmed, seek help

-And remember that you’re not alone.
+You’re not alone.
 If you need support there are people and organisations you can reach out to.

 *OSHC members should call the Student Health and Support Line on 1800 887 283.